AhmedKhaled999/Leaning_Github/README.md

 # Leaning_Github
-Just a sampe Repo to learn basics of Github and Markdown script
+Just a sample Repo to learn basics of Github and Markdown script